 *“Median” means half of the patients had a higher result while half of the patients had a lower result.

-Lenalidomide (REVLIMID) is the only FDA approved maintenance therapy recommended by the National Comprehensive Cancer Network® (NCCN®) for multiple myeloma.
+Lenalidomide (REVLIMID) is the only FDA-approved maintenance therapy recommended for multiple myeloma by the National Comprehensive Cancer Network® (NCCN®).

-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines)® for Multiple Myeloma V.3.2019. © National Comprehensive Cancer Network, Inc. 2019.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines)® for Multiple Myeloma V.3.2021. © National Comprehensive Cancer Network, Inc. 2020.
 All rights reserved.
-Accessed June 19, 2019.
+Accessed October 19, 2020.
 To view the most recent and complete version of the guideline, go online to NCCN.org.

 The National Comprehensive Cancer Network makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 Join My Moments, My Support to receive information and resources that may help you along your multiple myeloma journey.